Learn more about provisional drivers car insurance and read our tips for keeping learner driver insurance costs down

 Lastly, all drivers must be insured.
 But is provisional driver insurance a must?
 If you only plan to drive accompanied by a professional driving instructor, then you don’t need to worry about it.

-However, if you want to learn in your parents’ or a friend’s car, or even your own car, you’ll either need to be a named driver on their policy or have provisional driver, or learner driver insurance.
+However, if you want to learn in your parents’ or a friend’s car, or even your own car, you’ll either need to be a named driver on their policy or look into car insurance for learner drivers.

 What is provisional driver car insurance?